 ALSO READCyclonic storm 'Ockhi' in Tamil Nadu, Kerala; authorities issue warning Ockhi intensifies into severe cyclone; to hit Lakshadweep Cyclone Ockhi heading towards TN, Kerala Defence Minister meets cyclone Ockhi-hit families in Kerala Cyclone Ockhi: 'Lapses' in Kerala's disaster management department

+More than 600 fishermen, stranded at sea off the Kerala coast, had been rescued, official sources said.
+Naval ships, helicopters, Coast Guard vessels and Air Force planes are engaged in the rescue and relief operations and efforts are on to trace some 100 missing fishermen.
 A meteorological department bulletin yesterday said Cyclone Ockhi had moved further north-north-westwards at a speed of 12kmph and lay centred at about 440km west-north-west of Amindivi (Lakshadweep), 870km south-south-west of Mumbai and 1,070km south-south-west of Surat.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)